CompuTec/computec-docs/docs/processforce/administrator-guide/installation/best-practices.md

 - SAP HANA data and log volumes should be placed on separate disks.

 :::note
-For detailed information on SAP HANA storage requirements, please consult the following documents: [**SAP HANA TDI-Storage Requirements**](https://download.computec.one/media/sap/SAP_HANA_Storage_Requirements.pdf) and [**SAP HANA Tailored Data Center Integration (TDI) Overview**](https://download.computec.one/media/sap/SAP_HANA_Tailored_Data_Center_Integration_Overview.pdf).
+For detailed information on SAP HANA storage requirements, please refer to the following documents: [**SAP HANA TDI-Storage Requirements**](https://download.computec.one/media/sap/SAP_HANA_Storage_Requirements.pdf) and [**SAP HANA Tailored Data Center Integration (TDI) Overview**](https://download.computec.one/media/sap/SAP_HANA_Tailored_Data_Center_Integration_Overview.pdf).
 :::

-In virtualized environments, LVM can be used, but for physical installations, it is best to avoid it to ensure optimal disk performance.
+In virtualized environments, LVM can be used.
+However, for physical installations, it is best to avoid it to ensure optimal disk performance.

 ### Network

 A low-latency network is essential for seamless SAP Business One operations.

 - SAP does not support networks with latency higher than 1 ms.
-- Wi-Fi and WAN connections are not recommended, as they do not provide the required responsiveness.
+- Wi-Fi and WAN connections are not recommended as they do not provide the required responsiveness.

 ## Virtualization